 Sinding Larsen Johansson syndrome is an inflammation of the bone at the bottom of the patella (kneecap), where the tendon from the shin bone (tibia) attaches.
 It is an overuse knee injury rather than a traumatic injury.

 In the skeletally immature or adolescent athlete, Sinding-Larsen-Johansson syndrome most likely results from a traction injury of the knee extensor mechanism at the junction of the patellar ligament and the inferior pole of the patella.
 This juvenile traction osteochondrosis is similar to Osgood-Schlatter syndrome.

-Strong repetitive quadriceps contractions are thought to cause a traction force on the inferior pole, disrupting the immature bone.
-There is a higher incidence in active children during the adolescent growth spurt.
+Powerful repetitive quadriceps contractions cause a traction force on the inferior pole, disrupting the immature bone.
+There is a higher incidence in active exercising children during the adolescent growth spurt.

 As a child grows, bones go through different stages of development.

 - The patella pole is initially cartilaginous (cartilaginous stage).

 - It then enters the apophyseal stage when the secondary ossification centre (apophysis) appears.

 - The unity of the proximal tibial epiphysis with the tibial apophysis marks the epiphyseal stage.

 - Lastly, when the growth plates fuse, the bony stage has been reached.